manifold-inc/targon/README.md

 NOTICE: Using this software, you must agree to the Terms and Agreements provided in the terms and conditions document.
 By downloading and running this software, you implicitly agree to these terms and conditions.

+> v1.0.6 - Runpod is now supported 🎉.
+Check out the runpod docs in docs/runpod/verifier.md and docs/runpod/prover.md for more information.

-> v1.0.0 - Runpod is not currently supported on this version of TARGON for verifiers.
-An easy alternative can be found in the [Running on TensorDock](#running-on-tensordock) section.
+> ~~v1.0.0 - Runpod is not currently supported on this version of TARGON for verifiers.
+An easy alternative can be found in the [Running on TensorDock](#running-on-tensordock) section.~~

 Currently supporting python>=3.9,<3.11.